jariperttunen/lukeghg/LUKEGHG_INSTALL_AND_USAGE.md

 	(lukeghg) prompt% python3 setup.py sdist bdist_wheel
 	(lukeghg) prompt% python3 -m pip install --upgrade dist/lukeghg-1.0-py3-none-any.whl

-All the command line programs in lukeghg package are now available in your virtual environment.
+All the command line programs in *lukeghg* package are now available in your virtual environment.
-The programs are located in [lukeghg/lukeghg/bin](lukeghg/lukeghg/bin) in *lukeghg* package.
+The programs are located in [lukeghg/lukeghg/bin](lukeghg/lukeghg/bin) directory.

 **Tips**: Naturally you can organise your work as you like.
 But as we will see the *lukeghg* package contains templates and configuration files that are preset for command line programs.
 So try this schema